LOUISIANA FROM A-Z

 Dreyfous Drive Bridge was built in 1924 and is one of the oldest bridges in the state.
 The

 Horace Wilkinson Bridge is the highest bridge on the Mississippi River.
-The state has many
+Several bridges are on the

-Louisiana has many BRIDGES including several covered bridges.
+Louisiana has a variety of BRIDGES including several covered bridges.
 The Lake Pontchartrain Causeway is the longest overwater highway in the world.
+The John James Audubon Bridge has the second longest cable-stayed span in the Western Hemisphere.
 Dreyfous Drive Bridge was built in 1924 and is one of the oldest bridges in the state.
 The Horace Wilkinson Bridge is the highest bridge on the Mississippi River.
-The state has many Historic Bridges.
+Several bridges are on the National Register of Historic Places in Louisiana.

 Louisiana has all forms of COMMUNICATION including newspapers, magazine, radio, and television.
 The state has 4 telephone Area Codes, and several Internet Service Providers.
 Webcams are located throughout the state.

 Louisiana does not have COUNTIES but is divided into 64 parishes in the same way that 48 of the other states of the United States are divided into counties.
 The term "county" or parish is used in 48 of the 50 states for the level of government below the state government.
 West Baton Rouge is the smallest parish in the state and Winn is the largest.
 Orleans is the largest parish by population and Tensas is the smallest.

 At one time DINOSAURS roamed in what is now Louisiana and a variety of fossils have been found.
 The most famous fossil sites are the Creola Bluff at Montgomery Landing Site in Grant Parish and the Cane River Site, Natchitoches Parish.
 Approximately 150 different species of invertebrate and vertebrate marine organisms have been identified from the Cane River Site.
 In addition, fossils from the site are some of the oldest found in Louisiana outcrops.
 Unfortunately most of the dinosaurs and the strata containing them are deeply buried beneath younger strata.
 The Tunica Hills is a fossil rich region.
 Rare fossils have been found in certain areas along the Ouachita RiverThe State Fossil is the Petrified Palm Wood.
 For coloring pages about dinosaurs, CLICK HERE.